Guannan-Wang/GOMCL/README.md

   - [pandas](https://pandas.pydata.org/)
 * [MCL](https://micans.org/mcl/) - other clustering methods will be added in the future
   - MCL can also be downloaded from https://www.micans.org/mcl/src/ or https://github.com/JohannesBuchner/mcl
-  - MCL should be added to the running environment.
+  - **MCL should be added to the running environment**.
 The user can use "mcl -h" to check whether MCL is loaded into the running environment.
 ## Prerequisites - input data
 * An obo annotation file is required, and can be downloaded downloaded from http://purl.obolibrary.org/obo/go.obo or http://purl.obolibrary.org/obo/go/go-basic.obo
   - More explanations for obo files can be found here: http://geneontology.org/docs/download-ontology/